 Graduated Repayment Plan - A plan that allows monthly payment amounts to start out at one level and then increase every two years during the repayment period.
 Borrowers have up to 30 years to repay, depending on the amount they borrowed.
 The minimum payment must cover interest that accumulates monthly and must be at least half of the payment that would be required under the Standard Repayment Plan.
 The maximum amount may not be more than 1-1/2 times the payment that would be required under the Standard Repayment Plan.

 Grants - Financial aid from the federal or state government, which does not have to be paid back.
 Grants from the federal government are generally need based.
 Grants from the state government are generally given to students attending an in-state school that is not state funded.
+Check out this video for more information about grants.

 Guarantee Agency - A state or private non-profit agency that has an agreement with the U.S. Secretary of Education to administer the FFEL Program.
 The agency insures lenders against losses due to a borrower's default.
 Also called "guarantor" or "guaranty agency".